BertilleT/tic-tac-toe/README.md

 ./a.out
 ```
 # It does not work ?
-Please, make sure you have C++ installed correctly.
+Please, make sure you have C++ correctly installed.